 The theory of this meadow management is to more rapidly and efficiently spread wild flower seed onto mown green field sites.

 The information below is, by and large, past history that might interest you.

 Spring 2020 heralded the start of GCHQ working with us on the research of the red Mason bee.
 We are additionally looking at bespoke selected wild flower and garden species planting on the premises.
 This should be very exciting for all involved.

 West Mercia Police

-This year there has been an expansion of our research with new nests being installed at my old Divisional Headquarters at Hindlip Hall, pictured below on the right, where there is already a very active colony of bees in the grounds.
+In an expansion of our research, new nests have been installed at Shrewsbury Police Station and Police Divisional Headquarters at Hindlip Hall, pictured below on the right, where there is already a very active colony of bees in the grounds.